magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_samma-samadhi-detachment.md

 Detachment Within Activity
 ==========================

-\<p class="chapter-footnote"\>*Note*: This talk has been published elsewhere under the title: ‘*Sammā Samādhi – Detachment Within Activity*’\</p\>
+<p class="chapter-footnote" markdown="1">*Note*: This talk has been
+published elsewhere under the title: ‘*Sammā Samādhi – Detachment Within Activity*’</p>

-\<span class="dropcaps-first"\>T\</span\>\<span
+<span class="dropcaps-first" markdown="1">T</span><span
-class="dropcaps-words"\>ake a look at\</span\> the example of the Buddha.
+class="dropcaps-words" markdown="1">ake a look at</span>&nbsp; the
+example of the Buddha.
 Both in his own practice and in his methods for teaching the disciples he was exemplary.
 The Buddha taught the standards of practice as skilful means for getting rid of conceit.
 He couldn’t do the practice for us.
 Having heard that teaching, we must further teach ourselves, practise for ourselves.
 The results will arise here, not at the teaching.

 The Buddha’s teaching can only enable us to get an initial understanding of the Dhamma, but the Dhamma is not yet within our hearts.
 Why not?